 - fresh dill chopped

 - Set the Instant Pot to Saute.
 Once the pot is hot, add oil, then add ground beef.
-Cook until meat is browned and season.
-Drain beef and set aside.1 pound ground beef
+Cook until meat is browned.
+Drain beef and set it off to the side.1 pound ground beef, 1 tablespoon olive oil

 - Add the onion, garlic, and sliced mushrooms and saute until onions are soft.1 onion, 2 – 3 cloves garlic, 8 ounces white button mushrooms

 - Return ground beef to the pot, then season with paprika, salt, and pepper.
-Stir to combine.¾ teaspoon kosher salt, 1 teaspoon black pepper, ¼ teaspoon smoked paprika
+Stir to combine.¾ teaspoon kosher salt, 1 teaspoon black pepper, ¼ teaspoon smoked paprika, 1 pinch cayenne

-- Add the beef broth then cream of mushroom soup and mix well.2 ¼ cups beef broth, 1 10.5 ounce can cream of mushroom soup
+- Add the beef broth and scrape browned bits off the bottom of the pot to prevent a burn notice, then add cream of mushroom soup and mix well.2 ¼ cups beef broth, 1 10.5 ounce can cream of mushroom soup

 - Mix in the flour and stir until flour is dissolved.1 tablespoon all-purpose flour